Updated 8/31/2025

 Dive more deeply into PAST (full MacStats review).

 SageMath is general math software, with the ability to do statistics.
-It can be used for just about any type of math, and can be used either with the command line or or from a web browser.
+It can be used from the command line or a web browser.
 You can install it onto a server if you want, and create embedded graphics, typset-style math expressions, and more; it also includes sharing.
-It is not a typical Mac program; it has a command line element and is accessed from browsers.
 SageMath was built atop NumPy, SciPy, matplotlib, Sympy, Maxima, GAP, FLINT, and R.

 Copyright © 2005-2025 Zatz LLC.
 All rights reserved.
 Created in 1996 by Dr. Joel West; maintained since 2005 by Dr. David Zatz.
 Contact us.
 Terms/Privacy.
 Books by the MacStats maintainer